SDM-TIB/SDM-RDFizer/README.md

 ```

 ## RML-Test Cases
 See the results of the SDM-RDFizer over the RML test-cases at the [RML Implementation Report](http://rml.io/implementation-report/).
-SDM-RDFizer version4.0 is tested over the latest published [test cases](https://rml.io/test-cases/) before the release.
+SDM-RDFizer version 4.0 is tested over the latest published [test cases](https://rml.io/test-cases/) before the release.

 ## Experimental Evaluations
 See the results of the experimental evaluations of SDM-RDFizer version 3.* at [SDM-RDFizer-Experiments repository](https://github.com/SDM-TIB/SDM-RDFizer-Experiments)